WASHINGTON (Reuters) - U.S. President Donald Trump vowed to rip up international trade deals and rebalance America’s global trade relationships.

 The United States and China are expected to start talks on thorny issues such as Chinese subsidies as part of a Phase 2 trade deal, after Washington agreed in December to roll back some tariffs in exchange for China’s pledge to buy $200 billion more in U.S. goods and services over the next two years.

-Trade experts are sceptical that any agreement will occur before the U.S. presidential election in November.
+Trade experts are skeptical that any agreement will occur before the U.S. presidential election in November.

 Reporting by Andrea Shalal and Heather Timmons; Editing by Heather Timmons and Paul Simao